40th Anniversary of the First Major TCP Internetwork Demonstration

 2007: Panel commemorating 30th anniversary of internet protocols.

 By the August 1976, the teams were ready to try connecting across two networks as a first step.
-As they sat in the beer garden of biker hangout Rossotti’s, the Packet Radio group successfully sent their weekly progress report through the van over their radio network and then though the ARPANET.
+As they sat in the beer garden of biker hangout Rossotti’s, the Packet Radio group successfully sent their weekly progress report through the van over their radio network and then through the ARPANET.

 It was a promising start.
 But while connecting two networks together had been done before could be done with a bunch of one-off hacks, translating data seamlessly across three or more networks would demonstrate unequivocally that TCP was a general internetworking standard.